Nick Webster

-Broadcasting
+Broadcasting & Media

-Webster began his broadcast career with Fox Soccer Channel (then Fox Sports World) in May 2000.
+Webster began his broadcast career with Fox Soccer Channel (then Fox Sports World).
 His first assignment of note was writing the copy for Lionel Bienvenu and the highly popular Premier League Review Show.
 By 2004, Webster was the voice of the English Premier League as he provided the majority of the wraparounds for the world's most popular league.

 In addition to calling matches from the Premier League, Webster also commentated on the Italian Serie A, Spain's La Liga, the German Bundesliga, France's Ligue 1, the Dutch Eredivisie, Chile's Primera Division, the Campeonato Brasileiro Série A, and Argentina's Apertura.
 Additionally, he has called matches from the UEFA Cup including the finals in 2004, 2005, and 2006, the UEFA Super Cup, World Cup Qualifying, and the Toulon Tournament.